Loading...

 Portion Control

-Keep track of your blood sugar before and after meals to understand how different ingredients affect you personally, and adjust your salad composition accordingly.
+Keep track of how different ingredients affect your blood sugar and adjust your salad components accordingly.

 healthspan-mbl